Nuxeo supports the following PostgreSQL version:

 Note that this SQL script can generate some errors logs when optional tables are not present or depending on the PostgreSQL version.
 The result file is still relevant.

-• Attach the output file located in /tmp/pgconf.txt into the JIRA ticket.
+• Attach the output file located in /tmp/pgconf.txt into the support case.
 An example of such a result file is here, so that you can check that yours has the correct format.

-• If you are monitoring the slowest queries (See monitoring section) you can zip and attach the postgresql log file to the JIRA ticket.
+• If you are monitoring the slowest queries (See monitoring section) you can zip and attach the postgresql log file to the support case.